SmartDecoLLC/SmartDecoJavascript/service-ap/RASPBERRY-PI.md

-instructions on how to set up a raspberry pi as a hotspot/appliance
+instructions on how to set up a raspberry pi as a wifi hotspot/appliance

 install raspbian lite (latest version)